 - Support and Organization

-Since coaching can take up a lot of time, coaches will often team up and roster themselves to students.
-Sometimes companies will allow employees to spend a pre-determined amount of time on coaching during business hours.
+Ideally, students and coaches share the same office space.
+Some companies will allow employees to spend a predetermined amount of time on coaching during business hours.

-- be able to support their student's learning process
+- be able to support their student's learning process,

 Support and Organization

-Organizers are a pretty multi-skilled bunch.
-They are developers, designers, content writers, community manager and business owners all volunteering their time.
-They keep the website up, sponsors rolling in, and keep everything working smoothly.
+Organizers are a pretty multi-skilled group of people.
+They are developers, designers, content writers, community managers and business owners all volunteering their time.
+They keep the website up-and-running, sponsors rolling in, and keep everything working smoothly.